 "Kick" the Bucket...

 Initial response?
 WOW!
 In the land of unrealistically high-priced candy, food and beverage--i.e. the local movie theater...this sounds like a great deal...a response followed by looking at the people in line--in our case, an acne-faced concession-seeking patron who scratched his face and other areas of his anatomy with the plastic popcorn bucket, before putting it on his head.
-At this point, our initial excitement was replaced with the sobering realization that hordes of strangers will be bringing buckets from their various abodes to be dipped into the common trough alongside our popcorn bag or bucket.
-Hmmm.
+Yet another person waiting in line placed their empty bucket on the floor to tie their childs shoes.

 As a student of human nature and safe food handling practices, I have learned a few facts that cause me to look at the bucket offering with something less than full-out enthusiasm.
 In the interest of the public health and welfare, I will share a few of my observations and a possible solution to the bucket dilemma.

-1. Each year in the U.S. , approximately 75,000,000 - or about 1 in 4 citizens contracts some form of foodborne illness - often mistaken for intestinal flu or other illness.
+1. Each year in the U.S. , approximately 48,000,000 - or about 1 in 6 citizens contracts some form of foodborne illness - often mistaken for intestinal flu or other illness.

-2. Nearly 325,000 Americans are hospitalized due to something they ate which was improperly prepared, or mishandled during serving.
+2. Nearly 128,000 Americans are hospitalized due to something they ate which was improperly prepared, or mishandled during serving.

-3. An estimated 5,000 deaths result from mishandled or contaminated food consumed by individuals in the U.S. each year.
+3. An estimated 3,000 deaths result from mishandled or contaminated food consumed by individuals in the U.S. each year.

 I could go on and on, but won't, in the interest of your ability to enjoy lunch or dinner.